WowSoLaggy/MosseTracker/README.md

 2. MosseTest (exe)
   1. Tests
     1. TestFromFile - runs MosseTracker test with the images loaded from files
+	2. TestOneFrame	- runs test with only one frame (and one for the initialization).
+It processes this frame 1000 times and counts the total FPS

 Anton Egorov, 2016 dohxehapo@gmail.com